MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/configure-a-port-using-the-wcf-siebel-adapter.md

 ---
-title: "Configure a port using the WCF-Siebel adapter | Microsoft Docs"
+title: "Configure a port using the WCF-Siebel adapter"
 description: Create WCF-Siebel send ports to use the Siebel eBusiness Applications adapter in BizTalk Server ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: e6314104-c742-440c-b530-b5a82295353a
-caps.latest.revision: 5
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Configure a port using the WCF-Siebel adapter
 How to configure WCF-Siebel send ports to perform outbound operations on a Siebel system using the [!INCLUDE[adaptersiebel_short](../../includes/adaptersiebel-short-md.md)].